Triphonn/P7_Valentin/back/README.md

 Install the back-end with npm, that you've installed with [NodeJS](https://nodejs.org/en/download/).

+First, open a new terminal.

-Now, go to the front directory :
+Now, go to the back directory :

 ```bash
 cd back